gKrokod/vimrc/README.md

 # vimrc
-configuration for neovim and vim
+configurations for neovim and vim